christinaseo/SImpleKNNApproach/README.md

 # SImpleKNNApproach
 A simple implementation of the K nearest neighbor method.
-An introductory project to machine learning.
+An introductory project to machine learning and python.